JitenShahani/RequestValidationInMinimalAPIs/README.md

 ### Update an existing blog post
 - **Endpoint**: `PUT /posts`
 - **Description**: This endpoint updates an existing blog post based on the values you provide.
+The cache will be invalidated to ensure the updated post is reflected in subsequent requests.
 - **Request Body**:
   - `application/json`: A JSON object containing the Id, title, and content of the blog post.
 - **Responses**: